 Information scatter & exponential complexity

-Fact is, these complexities are also present under normal conditions when everyone is at the office but, whereas before a casual conversation or a meeting 2 or 3 times a day could have helped things remain manageable, in the absence of this personal contact, things can spiral out of control very quickly.
+The fact is, these solar operations complexities are also present under normal conditions when everyone is at the office but, whereas before a casual conversation or a meeting 2 or 3 times a day could have helped things remain manageable, in the absence of this personal contact, things can spiral out of control very quickly.

 While no one can exactly predict where the current crisis will end and the full impact, two points are for certain a) Given the interconnected nature of today’s world this won’t be the last disruption and b) Given the outsized (64%+) proportion that “soft costs” (inefficiencies & overhead) occupy in the overall cost of a PV system, re-thinking your processes and increasing efficiency will help your business be more competitive and resilient regardless of whether we are in a crisis or not or whether we are in a bull or bear market.